BrownCSCI1230/projects_ray/docs/ray_1/README.md

     </figcaption>
   </p>

-  There are various ways to resolve this issue.
+  There are various ways to resolve this aliasing.
 Check the extra credit section if you are interested.
 </details>